SB211 Alabama 2019 Session

 - Abortion, make abortion a Class A felony and attempted abortion a Class C felony

-This bill would provide that a woman who receives an abortion will not be held criminally culpable or civilly liable for receiving the abortion.
+- A woman who receives an abortion will not be criminally or civilly liable for receiving the abortion.

 - Subjects